View related sites

 The current system of Cambridge English exam levels has developed over nearly a century, starting in 1913 with the most advanced level, Cambridge English: Proficiency, now associated with CEFR Level C2.
 The system evolved as the need for new exam levels was recognised – that is, in response to the needs of particular groups of learners.
 Up to the 1990s the exams were designed, developed and administered without much support from statistics.
 Item writers, teachers and publishers shared an understanding of the levels, rooted in their understanding of the learners, and the system worked well for practical purposes.

-However, when at the beginning of the 1990s Cambridge English Language Assessment began to address seriously the reliability and consistency of its assessments, it was clear that better statistical underpinning of the levels system was needed.
+However, when at the beginning of the 1990s Cambridge Assessment English began to address seriously the reliability and consistency of its assessments, it was clear that better statistical underpinning of the levels system was needed.

 The methodology which was beginning to become more widely adopted at the time was item banking, which is an application of item response theory (IRT) (Bond and Fox 2001, Wright and Stone 1979).
 Item banking involves assembling a bank of calibrated items – that is, items of known difficulty.
 Designs for collecting response data ensure a link across items at all levels.
 Thus a single measurement scale can be constructed.
 This scale relates different testing events within a single frame of reference, greatly facilitating the development and consistent application of standards (see Figure 1).